webignition/bas-spec/docs/parameters.rst

 A parameter is prefixed with ``$``.
 This denotes that something is a parameter and not a literal value.

-There are four types of parameter:
+There are five types of parameter:

 - built-in objects
 - test configuration
 - data parameters
 - element parameters
+- environment variables

+.. _parameters-built-in:

 ----------------
 Built-in Objects